danyx23/danyx23.github.io/_posts/2016-02-19-tasks-and-effects-in-elm.md

 ### Effects

 On to `Effects`!
-If you look at the definition for `Effect`s it's pretty simple:
+If you look at the definition for `Effects` it's pretty simple:

 ```haskell
 type Effects a